Watford (constituency): Constituency profile

-The constituency comprises the whole of the Borough of Watford, together with five wards from Three Rivers District.
-Two of the Three Rivers wards, Carpenders Park and Oxhey Hall, are to the south of Watford town and include mostly prosperous, elevated, commuter villages.
-The remaining three, Abbots Langley, Langleybury and Leavesden, are to the north of Watford, the first of which is a large village, and is mixed in character and levels of income.
+The constituency comprises the whole of the Borough of Watford, together with the Hertsmere Borough ward of Bushey North, which is to the east of Watford town centre.

 Watford has a considerable service sector economy, with several notable headquarters, and engineering, trade-craft, and distribution in its economy.
 However, it is also a commuter town to the City of London.
 British Waterways, J D Wetherspoon, Camelot Group, Iveco, manufacturers of commercial vehicles; part of Balfour Beatty; Bathstore, the largest bathroom retailer in the UK; construction firm Taylor Woodrow; and Mothercare are the largest of these.
 The borough is also the UK base of many multinationals including C. H. Robinson, Total Oil, TK Maxx, Costco, Vinci and Beko appliances.
 International golf tournaments such as the 2006 World Golf Championship have taken place at The Grove hotel.

 Workless claimants who were registered jobseekers were in November 2012 lower than the national average of 3.8%, at 3.0% of the population based on a statistical compilation by The Guardian.